Larry Bagneris Jr.

 Lawrence "Larry" Bagneris Jr. (born September 15, 1946) is an American social and political activist from New Orleans, Louisiana.
-Bagneris’ career has focused on improving government relations with the African American and LGBT communities.
+Bagneris' career has focused on improving government relations with the African American and LGBT communities.

 Early life and education

 Larry Bagneris is the son of Gloria Diaz Bagneris and Lawrence Bagneris Sr., who had four children.
 Bagneris' brother, Vernel Bagneris, is an actor, playwright and musician.
 His father was a postal clerk and a veteran who served during World War II.
-Bagneris’ mother was the manager of the Bagneris house.
+Bagneris' mother was the manager of the Bagneris house.

 Bagneris and his family initially resided in the Creole Seventh Ward neighborhood of New Orleans.
 Due to a U.S. Federal program of "Urban Renewal" of the 1960s, the Bagneris family relocated to the Gentilly neighborhood of New Orleans.
-The program was referred to as "The Negro Removal", which saw the creation of a highway overpass through the community that invited crime and drove down the spirits of property of the Seventh Ward.
+The program was referred to as "The Negro Removal", which saw the creation of a highway overpass through the community that invited crime and drove down the property values of the Seventh Ward.

 Bagneris and his brother attended St. Augustine High School in New Orleans.
 It was at St. Augustine that Larry began to become interested in political activism.
 Bagneris realized he was gay while at school, and was offered shock treatment as conversion therapy, which Bagneris rejected.

 In 1969, Bagneris graduated from Xavier University of Louisiana with a bachelor's degree in political science.
 After college, he began a job at Washington National Insurance Co., which allowed him to travel frequently.